-A very good place to begin tweaking your Fox is the exhaust system.
-In all honesty, the stock system designed and fitted with the Foxbodies back in the 80's really isn't all that bad.
 Starting in 1986, the Mustang (for the first time, I may add) came equipped with a true dual exhaust system.
 The factory system comprised of shorty headers (exhaust manifolds) each side flowing through a catalytic converter, on through an H-pipe and out the back via high capacity mufflers.
 Manifold back, the tubing is all stainless steel and approximately 2.25" in diameter.
 The major restriction point in the stock system is the exhaust headers.
-Swapping these out with a new set of aftermarket headers can yield slight power gains and a richer tone.
+Swapping these out with a new set of aftermarket headers will yeild power gains and a richer tone.
 Furthermore, they lay a solid foundation to support a high horsepower engine.

-Headers from the likes of BBK, Ford Racing, Pypes and JBA have all designed mandrel-bent Foxbody 5.0L specific pieces to eliminate these factory-header problems, maximize airflow and still be a direct bolt-on without clearance issues.
+Headers from the likes of BBK, Ford Racing, Pypes, JBA and other aftermarket exhaust companies all have all designed mandrel-bent Foxbody 5.0L specific pieces to eliminate these factory-header problems, maximize airflow and still be a direct bolt-on without clearance issues.
 Their offerings come in different tube diameters as well as finish, which have different benefits.
 Let’s go through them, starting with shorty headers versus long-tube headers.